-Rough, untreated fronts in soft light grey or strong anthracite, a robust industrial look and timeless chic: Concrete kitchens exude a special charm.
+Rough, untreated fronts in soft light grey or strong anthracite, a robust industrial look and timeless chic: concrete kitchens exude a special charm.
 Kitchen fronts with a concrete look are visually appealing, offer practical benefits and fit into almost any room design.
-We reveal how you can make concrete look great in the kitchen.
+We reveal how to make the concrete look stand out in the kitchen.

 Kitchen design with unusual materials is on trend - and concrete kitchens enjoy a particularly large community of enthusiasts.
 The concrete material is robust, stable and has a timeless, purist look.
 The matt, rough surface of the kitchen fronts gives the room a loft-like, urban character.